+Main points of ESC Opinion Commission position The Committee unanimously adopted a favourable Opinion and called for the programme to be swiftly implemented.
+It agreed with the aims and the choice of the nine priority areas for 1990-193.
+In the Committe's view, the programme has a vital part to play in ensuring that the European Environment Agency operates efficiently and in preventing long delays on the part of the Community and the Member States in this area.
+The Committee hopes that the programme will be implemented rapidly and notes that the funds earmarked will help speed up the process.
+It reminds the Commission that in its previous Opinions it said that a genuinely European network of information on the environment was urgently needed so that environmental parameters could be incorporated in the economic methodology.
 Agreement with the comments on the programme, especially: (a) the transmission of reports on the implementation of the programme to the Committee; (b) the inclusion of environmental stat- istics in industrial and agricultural sur- veys and their linkage with transport and energy statistics; (c) the strengthening of cooperation with other international bodies (UN, OECD and the World Bank) and bodies being set up in Central and Eastern Europe such as the Regional Center for the Environment in Budapest.
 The Commission appreciates the Com- mittee's support.

-66. Proposal for Council Decision amending Decision 89/45/EEC on a Community system for the rapid exchange of information on dangers arising from the use of consumer products (July) COM(90) 172 final - SPC - Mr Van Miert in agreement with Mr Bangemann
+66. Proposal for Council Decision amending Decision 89/45/EEC on a Community system for the rapid exchange of information on dangers arising from the use of consumer products (July)

+COM(90) 172 final - SPC - Mr Van Miert in agreement with Mr Bangemann

-Main points of ESC Opinion Commission position The proposals for amending Decision 89/45/EEC received overall approval from the Committee although it would prefer to see the reference to the contin- uation of the present system 'for an unlimited period' replaced by 'until such time as the Product Safety Direc- tive comes into force'.
-In the mean time, the Committee recommends a further expansion and acceleration of appro- priate, effective and fair means of recalling products.
-The proposal for amending the Decision was approved by Coreper on 28 June 1990.
-The latter also agreed to extend, on the same terms as before, the sys- tem for the rapid exchange of informa- tion until the date when Member States have to comply with the Directive on the approximation of laws, regulations and administrative provisions of general product safety.
-The decision was adopted as an 'A' item at the Council meeting of Ministers for Research on 29 June 1990.
-The Commission text also included the report on the rapid exhange of informa- tion and the Committee commends the Commission's critical appraisal and suggests wider publication than in the Official Journal alone.
-It stresses that the obligation of producing a Report at The Commission will take steps to give wider publicity to the report, while respecting the confidentiality of the sys- tem.
+Main points of ESC Opinion Commission position The proposals for amending Decision 89/45/EEC received overall approval from the Committee although it would prefer to see the reference to the contin- uation of the present system 'for an unlimited period' replaced by 'until such time as the Product Safety Direc- The proposal for amending the Decision was approved by Coreper on 28 June 1990.
+The latter also agreed to extend, on the same terms as before, the sys- tem for the rapid exchange of informa- tion until the date when Member States have to comply with the Directive on the tive comes into force'.
+In the mean time, the Committee recommends a further expansion and acceleration of appropriate, effective and fair means of recalling products.

+The Commission text also included the report on the rapid exhange of information and the Committee commends the Commission's critical appraisal and suggests wider publication than in the Official Journal alone.
+It stresses that the obligation of producing a Report at least every two years must be fulfilled.